freenandes/topo-da-mente/content/music/oca.md

 [Discogs](https://www.discogs.com/master/2613074-OCA-Preset-Music)

-Love the track Nylon.
+Love the track “Nylon”.
 It’s quite organic and seductive.
-The whole album is a joy, despite not being completely uniform.
+Tape music, basinskian vibes on “Harmo Rain”.
+Very soft and delicate closure with “East Pond”.
+The whole album is a joy, despite not being completely uniform, and that’s fine by me.